emqx/emqx-docs/en_US/faq/faq.md

 - $SYS/broker/${node}/stats/sessions/count: Number of sessions on a node

-## Why can a client without username and password still connect after authentication is enabled?
+## Why Can a Client without Username and Password Still Connect After Authentication is Enabled?

 **Tags:** [*Auth*](tags.md#auth)